-Spring has finally broken through for good in Michigan.
-Detroiters are outside biking, swimming, running, and enjoying the weather any way they can.
+The weather is warming up (more or less), and Detroiters are outside biking, swimming, running, and enjoying great outdoors any way they can.

-But to take full advantage of the great weather, you need to know the best spots to drink and eat outside.
-There are few things more enjoyable than drinking a cold beer on a perfect patio or eating from a barbecue skewer on a lawn chair.
+But to take full advantage of sunny days, you need the perfect space for drinking and eating al fresco.
+There are few things more enjoyable than drinking a cold beer on a picturesque patio or eating from a barbecue skewer on a lawn chair.

-To help you make the most of the weather, here's our suggestions, presented in no order, of the best places to eat and drink outside:
+To help you make the most of the weather, here are our suggestions, presented in no order, of the best places to eat and drink outside:

 The best place to picnic in the city.
-Whether you're renting a shelter to barbecue on site or posting up near the Blue Heron Lagoon with your own prepared food, nothing matches the natural splendor, weather, recreational activities, or views of Belle Isle.
+Whether you're renting a shelter to barbecue on site or posting up near the Blue Heron Lagoon with your own carefully curated spread, nothing matches the natural splendor, weather, recreational activities, or views of Belle Isle.

-There's lots of great ways to approach the island as well.
-You could ride bikes along the riverfront, get some takeaway from Belle Isle Pizza, or grab snacks from Eastern Market and take the Dequindre Cut.
-There's a couple of food vendors on Belle Isle as well, including one for ice cream.
+There are lots of great ways to approach the island as well.
+You could ride bikes along the riverfront, pick up a pie to go from Belle Isle Pizza, or grab snacks from Eastern Market and take the Dequindre Cut.

 Though you can't drink alcohol on Belle Isle since it's run by the Department of Natural Resources, bringing beverages for a spritzer is a great secondary option.